iworks/simple-password-policy/readme.txt

 1. Select button `Upload Plugin`.
 1. Upload the .zip file you just downloaded.
 1. Activate the plugin.
-1. A new menu `Simple Password Policy` will appear in your Admin.
+1. A new sub-menu `Passwords` will appear in your Admin Settings menu.

 = The old and reliable way (FTP) =

 1. Upload `simple-password-policy` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. A new menu `Simple Password Policy` will appear in your Admin.
+1. A new sub-menu `Passwords` will appear in your Admin Settings menu.

 == Frequently Asked Questions ==